ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-certification-cloudformation.md

 * AWSTemplateFormatVersion -- this specfies the template version.. duh.

 * Description -- this specifies what the heck the template does.
 Where can you stamp the version of the file you are creating??
-A Description block requires an AWSTemplateFormatVersion block.
+A Description block requires an `AWSTemplateFormatVersion` block.

 * Metadata -- as the name suggests, this sets up additional information about each of the resources

-* Parameters -- imagine default values and customized template values and stuff you can pass in on the commandline.
+* Parameters -- imagine default values and customized template values and stuff you can pass in on the commandline OR when you run the template.
 Sounds a lot like commander or commander.js functionality!

 * Mappings -- maps keys to values - imagine a different value for each AWS region!